-Empiric antibiotics are commonly used in preterm infants immediately after birth due to possibility that infection may have caused preterm labor and the relatively high risk for sepsis in VLBW infants.
-Since the presence of bacteria is one of the main risk factors for NEC, some believe that the use of prophylactic antibiotics may decrease the risk of NEC.
-Others feel that the opposite is true and that the altered normal postnatal gut colonization due to use of antibiotics may contribute to the pathogenesis of NEC[17].
+Empiric antibiotics are commonly used in preterm infants immediately after birth due to the possibility that infection caused preterm labor and the relatively high risk for sepsis in VLBW infants.
+Because the presence of bacteria is one of the main risk factors for NEC, some believe that the use of prophylactic antibiotics may decrease the risk of NEC.
+Others feel that the opposite is true and that the altered normal postnatal gut colonization due to antibiotic use may contribute to the pathogenesis of NEC[17].
 Several randomized controlled clinical trials have been performed to evaluate the effect of prophylactic antibiotic administration on the risk of NEC.
-The results of randomized controlled trials are summarized in the Table 3.
+The results of randomized controlled trials are summarized in Table 3.
 Although Siu et al[50] found that prophylactic oral vancomycin conferred some protection against NEC in VLBW infants, Tagare et al[47], Kenyon et al[48] and Owen et al[51] found no protective effect of routine antibiotic use in low risk preterm neonates.
 Rather, their data suggest that antibiotic may increase the risk of NEC.
-The efficacy of prophylactic antibiotic usage in the prevention of NEC in premature infants was reviewed and a meta-analysis on this topic was published recently[52].
+The efficacy of prophylactic antibiotic usage in the prevention of NEC in premature infants was reviewed, and a meta-analysis on this topic was recently published[52].
 Only randomized controlled trials or retrospective cohort studies in LBW infants or preterm infants were included in the meta-analysis.
 As a result, a total of 5207 infants were included in nine studies.
-The authors conclude based on their meta-analysis that the current evidence does not support the use of prophylactic antibiotics to reduce the incidence of NEC for high-risk premature infants[52].
+Based on their meta-analysis, the authors conclude that the current evidence does not support the use of prophylactic antibiotics to reduce the incidence of NEC for high-risk premature infants[52].

 On the other hand, restricting the use of initial empiric antibiotics course may be important.
 There is increasing recognition that prolonged empirical antibiotic use might increase the risk of NEC for high-risk premature infants.
 Cotton et al[53] investigated initial empirical antibiotic practices for 4039 extremely low birth weight (ELBW) infants, and 2147 infants in the study cohort received initial empirical antibiotic treatment for more than 5 d.
-The data suggest that the administration of empiric antibiotics for more than four days when the blood culture is negative increases odds of NEC or death in ELBW infants.
+The data suggest that the administration of empiric antibiotics for more than 4 d when the blood culture is negative increases odds of NEC or death in ELBW infants.
 They suggest that prolonged initial empirical antibiotic therapy for infants with sterile cultures may be associated with increased risk of subsequent death or NEC and should be used with caution.
-In another retrospective, 2:1 control-case analysis from Yale, 124 cases of NEC were matched with 248 controls.
+In another retrospective 2:1 control-case analysis from Yale, 124 cases of NEC were matched with 248 controls.
 Infants with NEC were less likely to have had respiratory distress syndrome (P = 0.018) and more likely to have achieved full enteral feeding (P = 0.028) than were the controls.
-The risk of NEC increased significantly with duration of antibiotic exposure when infants with culture-confirmed sepsis were removed from the cohort, and exposure to antibiotics for more than ten days resulted in an approximately three-fold increase in the risk of NEC[54].
+The risk of NEC significantly increased with duration of antibiotic exposure when infants with culture-confirmed sepsis were removed from the cohort, and exposure to antibiotics for more than 10 d resulted in an approximately three-fold increase in NEC risk[54].

 STANDARDIZED FEEDING PROTOCOL